EvanMarshallj/EvanMarshallj.github.io/README.md

 ---
 ### Authors and Acknowledgements
 I would like to thank the following group members for participating in discussions to further my understanding of the assignment:

 * Prabhanshu Shrivastava
 * Tehillah Kangamba
 * Seunghwan Youn

-Finally, a thank you to Andrew Etter for his fantastic book *(Modern Technical Writing)[https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS]*.
+Finally, a thank you to Andrew Etter for his fantastic book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).